Japan finance minister urges BOJ to be mindful of weak-yen risks

 "A weak yen is sometime good (for the economy), while at other times a strong yen could be good...
 It's important that the yen moves mildly and steadily in a way reflecting economic fundamentals," he said.

-Some lawmakers have criticized the BOJ's unexpected decision to expand monetary stimulus last October as having triggered excessive falls in the yen that have boosted import costs and hurt households' disposable income.
+Some lawmakers have criticised the BOJ's unexpected decision to expand monetary stimulus last October as having triggered excessive falls in the yen that have boosted import costs and hurt households' disposable income.

 Aso's remarks underscore a growing view within the government that the BOJ should not persist in hitting its 2 percent inflation target in the coming fiscal year, and give itself more time if the underlying slowdown in inflation is driven mostly by slumping costs of oil.